 Mount Marty College has something special to offer — a community that encourages intellectual, physical, social, and spiritual growth.
 Student life on the Yankton campus is active and multifaceted.
 There are limitless opportunities for involvement in more than 40 student clubs, activities, and organizations.
 Some opportunities include performing arts groups, theatre, campus ministry, intramurals, honor societies, academic clubs, intramural athletics, student government, and campus programming.

 MMC is dedicated to making private, quality education affordable.
-Ninety-nine percent of MMC students receive financial assistance.
+Ninety-seven percent of MMC students receive financial assistance.
 Last year, we gave our students over $13 million in aid through scholarships, grants, loans, and employment.
 Awards include grants and scholarships from MMC, as well as federal assistance, work study, and loan programs.
 Scholarships are available for academics, athletics, music, and talent.
 For more information, check out our scholarships and financial assistance.

 Mount Marty is dedicated to making a quality, private education affordable.
 We offer you some of the best educational value for your future.
 Tuition costs vary depending on enrollment status, campus and program.
 See:Costs

 Mount Marty College's academic calendar is semester based, with the fall semester starting in August or September and ending in December and the spring semester starting in January and ending in May.
 There are also optional summer sessions.

 Mount Marty College is affiliated with the Roman Catholic Church.
 The Benedictine Community of Sacred Heart Monastery is the sponsoring agent of the college; the Board of Trustees is the final governing board of the institution.